Skip to main content

 Are there any shared rooms?

-No. All Magdalene postgraduate rooms are single occupancy, but you may have to share a gyp room, bathroom, and other communal rooms with other students.
-We do have a small number of flats, designed for students and their partner.
+No, all postgraduate rooms at Magdalene are single occupancy.
+However, you may share a gyp room, bathroom, and other communal spaces with other students.
+We also have a small number of flats for students with a partner.

 Are there any rooms for students starting in Lent or Easter Term?

 We can often provide accommodation for students starting later in the academic year, but this depends on room availability.
-Please contact the Accommodation Coordinator once you have been confirmed by the Magdalene Academic Office to find out the current room availability.
+Please contact the Accommodation Coordinator once you have been confirmed by the Magdalene Academic Office to check availability.

 What is the difference in rooms according to rent bands?